 THE PHYSICAL HEALTH OF THE CHURCH

 This page is meant to delve deeper into what the physical health of the Church means to me.
-So let’s get down to business…
+I also have a YouTube channel where I expand on this passion of mine even more.
+Please check it out, subscribe to keep updated on it, and feel free to share away.

 THE FOODS WE WERE DESIGNED FOR

 I’m a very simple person.
 You won’t find a lot of “fluff” with me, whether with my writing, my beliefs in nutrition and wellness, exercise, or anything regarding life, really.
 People make health so complex.

 Eat the foods God created for us to eat, the way they were intended to be eaten.

 Alright, I’m closing up shop.
 That’s all you need to know!
 Ha!
 I’m just kidding… But I do believe it really is that simple.
 Genesis makes it very clear to me: every seed-bearing plant and fruit with seed in it.

 That’s my starting point, and that’s what I go back to again and again.
 Our bodies are designed to consume certain foods, and when we eat other foods, or those same foods that have been highly processed and altered by man, or poorly prepared, troubles a comin’!

 Let’s return to that idea of providing for our bodies what they truly crave… what they were created for.
 I challenge you to start looking at your food you’re eating and choosing food that is designed for our bodies.

 Talking about health in the Church is just about non-existent.
 I’ve rarely heard it talked about at least and have gone to church my entire life as well as most of my education being in Christian schools.
 In my life, a church’s “health” has always been about attendance and numbers, but I believe that physical health is too important to dismiss.